 Stamped concrete is more durable

-Concrete stands up to practically any type of weather, and withstands foot traffic and wear and tear.
+Concrete is extremely durable, it stands up to practically any type of weather, and withstands foot traffic and wear and tear.

 A wide array of designs, colors, and textures